15joeybloom/TBD/README.md

 During the development process we found the need to execute several bash commands to recompile and restart the server and interpreter to be very tedious.
 So we wrote a few handy bash scripts to do this for us!

+You can execute [run_tests.sh](/run_tests.sh) to query the database using several example queries of our own creation to demonstrate the database's new capabilities.

-Execute the script compile.sh to compile the project.
+If you'd like to get your hands a little dirtier, go ahead and execute the script [compile.sh](/compile.sh) to compile the project.
 This will compile the SimpleDB core and also the files in the studentClient directory, which are some example queries provided by the creator of SimpleDB.

 Execute the script [start_student.sh](/start_student.sh) to start the SimpleDB server and create a small set of tables for testing.
-Then you can execute [run_tests.sh](/run_tests.sh) to query the database using several example queries of our own creation to demonstrate the database's new capabilities.

 Alternatively, execute [start_large.sh](/start_large.sh) to start the SimpleDB server and create the same set of tables but with a relatively large amount of data (100s of rows) in the Student and Enroll tables.
 Then you can execute [largetest1.sh](/largetest1.sh) or [largetest2.sh](/largetest2.sh) to see the efficiency of our implementation.